actix/actix-web/guide/src/qs_9.md

 combinators to handle actual messages, but it is simpler to handle websocket communications with an http actor.

-The following is example of a simple websocket echo server:
+The following is an example of a simple websocket echo server:

 ```rust
 # extern crate actix;